 Sometimes a person will say they are repentant when they are not.
-Genuine repentance is normally accompanied by contrition.
-The person will stop making excuses or blaming others or making light of their behavior.
+Genuine repentance is normally accompanied with an attitude of contrition.
+They stop making excuses or blaming others or making light of their behavior.

 How can we determine their level of repentance?
 Especially with sexual sin, the person may complain about the counselors.
 They say either they were not treated with love, or that the leadership did not follow proper procedure.
 If they do this, simply let them know these are signs of a lack of repentance and you will not listen to it.